 Running back is probably the most hotly contested position in fantasy football.
 The players take a beating and get injured at a higher rate than receivers.
 Fantasy owners have come up with different theories and strategies to deal with the running back position.
 Analyzing the numbers is still the most efficient and time tested method of squeezing value out of each pick.
 Finding running backs with a secure job and a history of red zone carries is a great strategy for getting that value.
-This is the method that I will use to point out a few overlooked backfield options.
+This begs to answer the question, should you draft RB or WR early in the draft?

 Danny Woodhead offers a lot from a fantasy football perspective.
 If we were talking about PPR leagues he would already be a no brainer.
 Even in a non-PPR league he can be an asset to teams at a decent price.
 Last season Woodhead got 20 red zone carries and scored 3 touchdowns from the red zone.
 He accomplished this despite splitting carries with Melvin Gordon.
 He will also contribute through the air; adding value even in non-PPR leagues.
 Woodhead is being taken on average 30th among running backs.
 Outside of PPR leagues it is generally possible to get him even later than that.